djberube/sqlaxe/README.md

 4. `table-name-replace`, which replaces text in table names.
 It accepts a regular expression for the search text, so you can do something like `sqlaxe table-name-replace ^tbl_ ''`.

 4. `table-truncate`, which prepends a TRUNCATE TABLE command before INSERT INTO statements.
+This allows you to turn database dumps of INSERT INTO... statements into reusable seed files for development which will clear the table on each load, then insert the data.
+It will only append TRUNCATE TABLE on the first instance of a table being referenced.

+4. `table-drop`, which prepends a DROP TABLE IF EXISTS command before CREATE TABLE statements.
+This is similar to the `--add-drop-table` option from mysqldump, and can be used to add such statements after the run has completed.

 SQLAxe uses sqlglot to parse and output SQL, so it supports a wide variety of dialects of SQL.